 - Asking questions that go beyond the superficial details unearths what is truly driving the person’s actions and how they perceive the matter at hand.
 You can’t discern the complexity of what they are thinking any other way.
 Questions that move past the superficial facts and generate deeper levels of thinking on the part of the other person often lead to revelations that will help you respond in a more empathetic way.

 However, developing one’s listening and questioning abilities isn’t all that it takes to be more empathetic.
 Being able to express empathetically what you’ve heard involves not only listening and asking the types of questions that elicit informative responses but also becoming adept at tuning in to emotions and feelings that accompany those words and thoughts.

 Banish “I” From The Beginning Of Your Statements

-Pretend that you don’t even know the word “I” can begin a statement where empathy is concerned.
-Beginning with “I” makes it all about you: your thoughts, your sentiments, and how you’re feeling along with your opinions, your perceptions, and your biases and judgments.
-Empathy is about acknowledging and recognizing the existence of another’s viewpoint without rendering judgment or trying to persuade them to consider an alternative perspective in the moment.
+Pretending that you don’t even know the word “I” can begin a statement where empathy is concerned.
+Beginning with “I” makes it all about you: your thoughts, your sentiments, and how you’re feeling, along with your opinions, your perceptions, and your biases and judgments.
+Empathy is about acknowledging and recognizing the existence of another’s viewpoint without rendering a judgment or trying to persuade them to consider an alternative perspective at the moment.
 The power of empathy lies in the building of a shared experience of their perspective, validating their right to hold it, and requiring no need on their part to defend it to you.

 We all have a choice to make: to offset the tension and choose to be more empathetic and less divisive.